Plus500 vs Exness Comparison

 Who offers more research tools, Plus500 or Exness?

-In terms of research and research tools Plus500 gives traders the following tools: Daily Market Commentary, Stock Charts and Trading Central (Recognia).
-In comparison Exness has the tools listed here: Forex News (Top-Tier Sources) and Trading Central (Recognia)..
+Market research plays a huge role in any forex trader’s ability to conduct analysis within the global forex market.
+We test each broker’s research offering to help you decide which broker is right for your technical or fundamental analysis needs.
+Plus500 delivers the following research tools: Daily Market Commentary, Stock Charts and Trading Central (Recognia).
+Exness, on the other hand, provides the tools listed here: Forex News (Top-Tier Sources) and Trading Central (Recognia).
 Neither have Autochartist and Social Trading / Copy Trading

 Overall winner: Plus500